rafaelsamenezes/goto-transcoder/README.md

 }
 ```

-It is worth notting that both CBMC and ESBMC will not use "String", they use a string cache which is only used by reference.
+Neither CBMC not ESBMC will use a "String" directly, they use a string cache which is only used by reference.
 This is also true for the binary formats.

 ### Symbol